 • Version Control: Managed versions to track changes and ensure stability.

-The tight synchronization between the UI kit and the component library is crucial.
-For related software structuring, explore Understanding Microservices Architecture.
+The tight synchronization between the UI kit and the component library is crucial for maintaining consistency across design and development.

 3. Style Guide